usarica/CMSDataTools/README.md

 Then, compile TemplateBuilder and submit jobs to queue to smooth each template.

-_NOTE_: As of Aug 27, 2014, not all channels will work because of one of two bugs.
+_NOTE_: As of Aug 27, 2014, not all channels will work because of a bug.
 7TeV 4e has an apparent syntax error in the json files (unknown reason).
-8TeV 2e2mu/4mu have an assertion error (should be simple fix).

 4) root -q -b makeCombineTemplatesSmooth_Modified_MCFM_GenLevelVBF.c+